 MHT may be given in the form of a skin patch, vaginal tablet or cream, oral pill, implant, injection (shot), vaginal ring insert, gel, or spray.

 If your health care provider determines that you are a candidate for MHT, he or she will prescribe the best form and dose to treat your particular symptoms.

-What are the benefits and risks of menopausal hormone therapy?
+What are the benefits and risks of MHT?

 MHT can relieve hot flashes, night sweats, vaginal dryness, and mood swings.1 It also can help prevent bone loss, improve cholesterol levels, and lower the chances of colorectal cancer.
 But, like all hormones, MHT has side effects.
 They can include breast tenderness, cramping, bloating, spotting, or a return of regular periods.1

 In addition, several large research studies found that MHT increases the risk of heart disease, stroke, blood clots, and breast cancer in some women.
 The risk of dementia in women who start MHT after age 65 also may be elevated.1